Custom Adapters

 Flanges

-You can add protruding flanges for male threads, to provide a positive stop.
+You can add protruding flanges, for example to provide a positive stop for male threads.
 The Flange Length and Flange Protrusion parameters control the size of the flanges, and it may take some experimentation to find the best settings for your application.
 Examine the 3D geometry closely, because with poorly-chosen settings it’s possible to create flanges that will not print well.

 3D Printing Tips